Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yveCRV.md

 Rewards are shown here: [https://crv.ape.tax/](https://crv.ape.tax/)

-## How is this vault different from the other vaults?
+## How is this YeeldBox different from the other YeeldBoxes?

-Other vaults increase your holding in the token that you deposit.
-For example, the yETH vault increases your ETH holdings.
+Other YeeldBoxes increase your holding in the token that you deposit.
+For example, the yETH YeeldBox increases your ETH holdings.

-The yveCRV vault pays weekly rewards in LP 3pool Curve \(3CRV\).
+The yveCRV YeeldBox pays weekly rewards in LP 3pool Curve \(3CRV\).
 3CRV is a combination of DAI+USDT+USDC.
 Please refer to [Curve's website](https://www.curve.fi/3pool) for current weights.
 DAI, USDT and USDC are USD stablecoins therefore 3CRV is expected to maintain a price close to $1.

 The other key difference is that **deposited CRV is locked forever**.
-It **cannot be withdrawn**, as the vault perpetually re-locks CRV upon their expiration.
+It **cannot be withdrawn**, as the YeeldBox perpetually re-locks CRV upon their expiration.
 Instead you earn a stream of 3CRV rewards for as long as people continue to trade on the Curve Finance protocol.

 ## Where do the rewards come from?